Table of Contents

 The child either:

-Was over age 18 and under age 24 at the end of 2012, was a full-time student, and did not have earned income that was more than half of the child's support.
+Was a full-time student at least age 19 and under age 24 at the end of 2015 and did not have earned income that was more than half of the child's support.

 (Earned income is defined later.
 Support is defined below.)